echohello-dev/transcribe-yt/README.md

 - `@distube/ytdl-core`: For downloading YouTube videos
 - `fluent-ffmpeg`: For audio processing
 - `openai`: For interacting with the OpenAI API
+- `assemblyai`: For interacting with the AssemblyAI API
 - `js-yaml`: For parsing the YAML configuration file
 - `tsx`: For running TypeScript files directly